 If a lawsuit is not filed on time, you may lose your right to recover compensation forever.
 It is important to hire an experienced Miami personal injury attorney, like Boris Lavent, to make sure your lawsuit is timely filed.

-Reach Out to Our Miami Condo Accident Lawyer Today
+Reach Out to Our Premises Liability Lawyer in Miami

 If you have suffered an accident in a Miami, FL condominium or parking lot, you may have a right to compensation for your losses, including medical bills, lost wages, and emotional distress.
 Reach out to our Miami condo accident lawyers today to schedule a free consultation.
 Let us help you get the compensation you deserve.